hamishgibbs/python_with_hamish/session_1/session_1.md

 The goal of modular code is to remember what a section of code does 6 months from now.

 There are no right answers, just better and worse.
-You will have to find the coding practice that works for you.
+You will have to find coding practices that work for you.

 There are very many programming languages, tools, frameworks, packages, helpers, package managers, editors, containers, automators, bits & bobs.
 Don't worry too much - the basics of programming are always the same.